Do you want to add conversion-tracking features to your WordPress website?

 To track them, you need to enable form conversion tracking in Google Analytics.

-MonsterInsights come with a Forms addon which allows you to easily track form conversions on your WordPress site.
-It works with all popular WordPress form plugins including WPForms, Gravity Forms, Contact Form 7, and more.
+MonsterInsights comes with a Forms addon that lets you easily track form conversions on your WordPress site.
+It works with all popular WordPress form plugins, including WPForms, Formidable Forms, Gravity Forms, Contact Form 7, and more.

 Simply go to the Insights » Addons page.
 Scroll down to the ‘Forms’ addon, and then click on the Install button.

-Upon activation, you need to visit Insights » Settings page and switch to the ‘Connversions’ tab.
+Upon activation, you need to visit the Insights » Settings page and switch to the ‘Conversions’ tab.

 MonsterInsights will automatically detect your WordPress form plugin and will also start tracking miscellaneous WordPress forms on your site.